 Instructions

-- Warm the milk (should not be boiling) and add to the bowl of a stand mixer fitted with a dough hook or a large mixing bowl.
+- Add the warm milk to the bowl of a stand mixer fitted with a dough hook*, or a large mixing bowl.
 Add the granulated sugar and sprinkle with yeast.
 Let sit for 5 minutes or until foamy.
 If the yeast does not foam, it is dead and you'll need to start over with fresh yeast.

-- Add beaten egg, sourdough discard, flour, and salt.
+- Add the flour, sourdough discard, beaten egg, and salt.
 With the mixer on low speed, slowly pour in the melted butter.
 Increase speed to medium until a shaggy dough forms, then knead by hand for 3-4 minutes until you have a smooth dough ball.
 The dough should be soft, smooth and slightly tacky (not sticky).
 If needed, add more flour or milk (1 Tablespoon at a time) to reach your desired consistency.

 - Transfer the dough to a large, greased bowl.
 Cover with plastic wrap and let rise for 60-90 minutes, or until doubled in size.

 - Transfer the dough to a lightly floured surface.
-Using a rolling pin, roll the dough into an 18x14-inch rectangle.
-Spread the dough with ¼ cup softened butter, and evenly sprinkle with ⅔ cup brown sugar.
+Using a rolling pin, roll the dough into an 12x18-inch rectangle.
+Spread the dough with 5 Tablespoons softened butter all the way to the edge, and sprinkle evenly with ¾ cup brown sugar.
 Then evenly spread the apples across the dough.

 - From the long side of the rectangle, roll the dough into a log, pressing the seam at the end of the dough to close.
 Use unflavored dental floss or a sharp knife to cut the log into 12 equal-sized pieces.
 If using dental floss, wrap the floss around the log, then cross the ends over each other and pinch to cut.